 This cycle is the shortest sterilization cycle.
 This cycle can be used when it is not necessary to wrap the instruments that are being sterilized in any kind of bags, sterilization wrap or pouches.
 This sterilization cycle parameter is generally is preset to reach an exposure temperature of 270° or over for a total of 3 minutes with 30 minutes of drying time.
 The instruments sterilized in this cycle should be placed loosely on the sterilizer’s trays.

 Pouches or (Wrapped)

 This cycle is for when instruments are placed in sterilization pouches or separated with sterilization wrap.
 This Cycle typically is preset for an exposure temperature of 270° or over for a total of 5-7 minutes followed by 30 minutes of drying time.
 These pouches can tend to hold moisture if not dried properly after the cycle.
-In order to ensure proper drying, air has to enter the chamber during the dry cycle via either opening the sterilizer door or pumping air into the chamber thru a hepa filter.
+In order to ensure proper drying, the air has to enter the chamber during the dry cycle via either opening the sterilizer door or pumping air into the chamber thru a HEPA filter.

 Packs (Surgical Wrapped Cloth Packs)

 For sterilizer surgical packs wrapped with a textile wrap that is for larger bulk surgery packs the “packs cycle” should be selected.
 This cycle has a longer sterilization exposure time of 30 minutes minimum to allow for the steam to properly penetrate the packs.
 Generally, a lower temperature of 250° is preset with a dry time of 30 minutes minimum.